 The National Park Service intends to create a viable, vital community and save historic buildings at Fort Hancock by leasing them to organizations and individuals, who will restore them through adaptive reuse.

-What is the Fort Hancock 21st Century Advisory Committee?
+What is the Fort Hancock 21st Century Federal Advisory Committee?

-In September 2012, the Department of the Interior announced the formation of the Fort Hancock 21st Century Advisory Committee.
-Members were chosen from applications reviewed by the Secretary of the Interior in accordance with the FACA Act of 1972.
+In September 2012, the Department of the Interior announced the formation of the Fort Hancock 21st Century Federal Advisory Committee.
+Members were chosen from applications reviewed by the Secretary of the Interior in accordance with the Federal Advisory Committee Act of 1972.
 As stated in the Advisory Committee Charter, the purpose of this group is to provide advice "on the development of a reuse plan and on matters relating to future uses of the Fort Hancock Historic District of Gateway National Recreation Area."

-The Committee meets six or more times per year.
+The Committee meets regularly.
 These meetings are open to the public, with specific times scheduled for public comment.
-Written comments may be submitted to the Designated Federal Officer or emailed to the park.
-They are placed on the Committee's website without editing or comment.
+Written comments may be submitted to the Designated Federal Officer or emailed to Daphne_Yun@nps.gov.
+Comments can be found here.

 Last updated: November 1, 2023